SusheelThapa/command/command/r/rm.md

 ## Description

 `rm` is a standard Unix utility that removes files and directories.
-It should be used carefully as the items deleted with `rm` are permanently deleted and do not remain in `trash` folder.

 It can be modified with flags to further improve its functionality.

-The command syntax is:
+The `rm` command syntax is:

 ```shell
 rm [flags] [file / directory]